hindutva/hindutva.github.io/rivals/abe-disease/hindu-response.md

 In the 19th century, we see excellent critiques by dayananda sarasvatI and [arumuka nalavAr](http://en.wikipedia.org/wiki/Arumuka_Navalar) \- and to some extant by vivekAnanda.

+> My grandfather had a book duhbad-ul-Hindu, a rebuttal to an earlier polemical work by one indrāmana from our paksha.
+There definitely was a polemical tradition.
+In general the H-M interactions were via swords than pens.
+The book was so filthy, I threw it away.
+I was a teenager and didn't know better.
+From what I could remember it is a 3rd or 5th in chain - polemics - rebuttal - counter-rebuttal...
+The was was an H convert and had very good knowledge of H practices and puranas. - kastUri

 ### Muted inquiry into the Abrahamisms

-In classical Indian literature "the Muslims, who were not only present in India for many centuries, but were its actual rulers, appear only in vague and marginal references" (HALBFASS 1988: 182); "the Sanskrit tradition has never taken official notice of the existence of Islam" (ERNST 1992: 30); "I would lay stress on this - the religious identity of the Central Asians \[who invaded India\] is not once thematized in Sanskrit sources" (POLLOCK 1993: 286).
+In classical Indian literature

+> "the Muslims, who were not only present in India for many centuries, but were its actual rulers, appear only in vague and marginal references" (HALBFASS 1988: 182); "the Sanskrit tradition has never taken official notice of the existence of Islam" (ERNST 1992: 30);

+> "I would lay stress on this - the religious identity of the Central Asians \[who invaded India\] is not once thematized in Sanskrit sources" (POLLOCK 1993: 286).

 ### Kalachakra Tantra